Parthyapps/Android-Important-Questions/README.md

       - **ViewBinding and DataBinding:** ViewBinding is a simpler approach for binding views, while DataBinding allows more complex UI bindings, supporting data binding expressions in XML layouts.

 ## 🧩**RecyclerView**
-      - A more advanced and flexible version of ListView,  It is used to efficiently display large lists of data by reusing views instead of creating new ones every time.
+      - A more advanced and flexible version of ListView, It’s used to display scrollable lists (like contacts, messages, or social media feeds) but with better performance and flexibility.
-        Adapter and ViewHolder patterns are key concepts for recycling views and improving performance.
+      - Adapter and ViewHolder patterns are key concepts for recycling views and improving performance.
+      - ViewHolder improves performance by caching views
       - DiffUtil: Used for calculating the difference between two lists and updating only the items that have changed.
       - Async Image Loading:Use image-loading libraries like Glide or Picasso to load images asynchronously, preventing UI freezes.
       - RecyclerView LinearLayoutManager, GridLayoutManager

-      - 1. Key Features of RecyclerView
+      1. Key Features of RecyclerView
       ✅ View Recycling – Reuses off-screen views to save memory ✅ Layout Managers – Supports linear, grid, and staggered layouts ✅ Animations – Built-in item animations (add/remove/change)